Improving Oral Surgery: A Workflow Proposal to Create Custom 3D Templates for Surgical Procedures

 Treatment of choice was the Miniscrew-assisted Rapid Palatal Expansion (MARPE), which consists of the placement of two orthodontic screws in the palatal processes of maxillary bone in order to obtain skeletal anchorage of an expansion device.
 The planned position of the screw is crucial for correct appliance of forces able to open the median palatal suture.

 Therefore, a dental CT was required to correctly choose the insertion site.
 After data processing and surgical guide realization Fig. (8), two orthodontics screws (OrthoEasy Pal, 8mm x 1.7mm, Forestadent) were placed in the rugae region Fig. (9). and the expander then placed and cemented Fig. (10).
 The miniscrews showed no noticeable change in position throughout the expansion phase.
 Expansion was terminated at 6 weeks, with a 9.3 mm increase in intermolar width.
+The expander was kept in position for an additional 3 months to allow bone formation in the separated palatal suture, thus stabilizing the result.
+No sign of soft tissue inflammation around the miniscrews was detected during the treatment.

 |Fig. (4).
 Impacted tooth exposed crown.|